 The City of Azle provides a disposal site for used oil and oil filters at the City Garage located at 470 Denver Trail.

-You may also dispose of your HHW at Community Waste Disposal's X-Treme Green Event.
+You may also dispose of your HHW at Community Waste Disposal's X-Treme Green Events.
 These events will be held as part of the city-wide clean ups in the spring and fall each year.
-2018 event dates are May 5 and September 22.